-These soils occur in the Woodland Suitability Group 3w9.
-They have moderate potential for woodland management, both pine and hardwood.
-The 50-year site index for loblolly pine averages 80 feet (approximately 55 feet on a 25-year curve).
-The site index for bottomland oaks ranges from 65 to 75 feet.
-The yield from an unmanaged, natural stand of loblolly pine, over a 50-year period, is approximately 230 board feet (Doyle Rule), 1.84 tons, or 75 cubic feet per acre per year.
+These soils occur in the Woodland Suitability Group 1w8 and 2w8.
+They have a very high potential for woodland management, both pine and hardwood.
+The 50-year site index for loblolly pine ranges from 85 to 105 feet (approximately 57 to 72 feet on a 25-year curve).
+For bottomland oaks it averages 80 to 95 feet.
+The yield from an unmanaged, natural stand of loblolly pine, over a 50-year period, is approximately 330 to 460 board feet (Doyle Rule), 2.64 to 3.68 tons, or 90 to 115 cubic feet per acre per year.
 Management can substantially increase this yield.
-Access and equipment operability on these soils is poor during wet periods due to saturation of the soil.
-Harvesting and other operations may need to be suspended during such periods, when rutting will occur.
-Wetness also makes these soils poorly suited for log landings and roads.
-Low strength makes them moderately suited for road construction material.
-Road layout should avoid these soils whenever possible.
+Access and equipment operability on these soils is fair during wet periods.
+Harvesting and other operations may need to be suspended during such periods, but this should cause no difficulty in long range operations.
+Wetness will also cause some slight problems on these soils for log landings and roads.
+Raising and crowning the road surface may be necessary.
+Some problems with rutting may occur during wet periods.
 Site preparation operations should be limited to the dry months and planting should be planned for the drier part of the planting season.
-Use of herbicides for site preparation must also take into consideration the poor drainage on these soils.
-Applications should not be made during wet periods.
-Wetness may cause a moderate loss in pine seedling survival.
-Slash pine may be suited to these soils.
+The use of herbicides for site preparation should take into consideration the slow drainage and high water table on these soils.
+Applications should be not be made during wet periods.